1. Scope

 5.5.
 The Customer is solely responsible for ensuring that the data he/she provides as part of the order procedure is correct.
 This applies equally to the order as such (selection of performances, number of tickets, etc.) and personal information (address, email address, etc.).
 The Customer will bear the consequences of any mistakes.

 5.6.
-The online ordering process as such, as well as the specific ticket ordering procedure itself, can be suspended by BF at any time or cancelled entirely if it is no longer possible to carry out the order process in a proper or lawful manner.
-This includes, in particular, cases involving technical difficulties (hardware and software errors, computer viruses, server problems, etc.), external tampering or attempts at tampering, and/or a lack of legal prerequisites.
+The online ordering process as such, as well as the specific ticket ordering procedure itself, can be suspended by BF at any time or cancelled entirely if it is no longer possible to carry out the order process in a proper or law-ful manner.
+This includes, in particular, cases involving technical difficulties (hardware and software errors, computer viruses, server problems, etc.), external tampering or attempts at tampering, and/or legal prerequisites not being met.

-5.7.
-BF draws attention to the link to the online platform of the EU Commission for the extrajudicial online settlement of disputes (“OS Platform”) http://ec.europa.eu/consumers/odr/, which is posted on BF’s homepage.
+5.7 BF draws attention to the link to the online platform of the EU Commission for extrajudicial online settlement of disputes (“OS Platform”), http://ec.europa.eu/consumers/odr/, which is posted on BF’s homepage.

 5.8.
 BF’s email address is as follows: ticket@bayreuther-festspiele.de